Homebrew/ruby-macho/README.md

 ### What is a Mach-O file?

-The [Mach-O file format](https://en.wikipedia.org/wiki/Mach-O) is used by OS X and iOS (among others) as a general purpose binary format for object files, executables, dynamic libraries, and so forth.
+The [Mach-O file format](https://en.wikipedia.org/wiki/Mach-O) is used by macOS and iOS (among others) as a general purpose binary format for object files, executables, dynamic libraries, and so forth.